iiaeri/README.md/README.md

-# README.md
+# custom bot status
-for personal use only
+for personal use only, NOT FOR SELL !
-.gg/louvaesuai
+.gg/cizuri